-In this test we examine the consistency of a sample of bitumen by determining the distance in tenths of a millimetre that a standard needle vertically penetrates the bitumen specimen under known conditions of loading, time and temperature.
+In this test, we examine the consistency of a sample of bitumen by determining the distance in tenths of a millimeter that a standard needle vertically penetrates the bitumen specimen under known conditions of loading, time, and temperature.
 This is the most widely used method of measuring the consistency of a bituminous material at a given temperature.
 It is a means of classification rather than a measure of quality.

 - Penetration Apparatus

 - Thermometer for Water Bath

 It measures the hardness or softness of bitumen by measuring the depth in tenths of a millimeter to which a standard loaded needle will penetrate vertically in 5 seconds.

 - Heat the sample until it becomes fluid.